abgulati/Privion/README.md

     - Custom HuggingFace-Waitress (HF-Waitress) Server with two backends: Transformers & ExLlamaV2
         - Support Any LLM from HuggingFace: Simply specify the Model ID from the HF Repo!
         - Deploy native Transformer-SafeTensors for 0-day LLM support
-        - On-The-Fly Quantization: BitsAndBytes, Optimum-Quanto and HQQ for dynamically quantizing SafeTensors at memory loadtime
+        - On-The-Fly Quantization: BitsAndBytes, Optimum-Quanto and HQQ for dynamically quantizing SafeTensors at memory load time
         - FLUX Image Generation: Generate images with FLUX.1-Schnell, Dev, Kontext, etc.
         - Fully-Managed ExLlamaV2 Pipeline: Specify HuggingFace Model ID and Target Bits-Per-Word (BPW), and the model will be downloaded, quantized and saved on-disk
-        - Exl2 Measurement Reuse: The measurement.json generation occurs only once per model, and the results are saved to dramatically speed-up further quantization to other BPW targets
+        - Exl2 Measurement Reuse: The measurement.json generation occurs only once per model, and the results are saved to dramatically speed up further quantization runs to other BPW targets
         - Speech Transcription (ASR): Supports Nvidia Parakeet v2 & v3, Canary-Flash, Canary-Qwen-2.5B, IBM-Granite-Speech-3.3 2B & 8B, and OpenAI Whisper-Large-v3 for Transcription of audio files
-        - Live Speech Transcription (Live ASR): Live WebSocket conenction maps a client-side microphone to the selected ASR model for always-on speech transcription
+        - Live Speech Transcription (Live ASR): Live WebSocket connection maps a client-side microphone to the selected ASR model for always-on speech transcription
     - Fully-Managed Prompt Templating Across All Backends: No manual selection of LLM Prompt Template formats required for either HF-Waitress Transformers, ExLlamaV2 or llama.cpp backends
     - Generation-Control Args: Control Temperature, Top-P, Top-k, Min-P etc easily on a per-request basis regardless of inferencing backend
     - Text-To-Speech (TTS): Leverages Kokoro-82M for vocal interactions, supporting easy-switching between all American & British Male and Female voices available in the Kokoro package